Enchanting (rapper): Early life

-Channing Nicole Larry was born in Hanau, Germany to American parents, and spent her early years in Fort Worth, Texas, and Atlanta, Georgia.
+Channing Nicole Larry was born in Hanau, Germany to American parents, and spent her early years in Fort Worth, and Atlanta.

 Career

 Larry began her music career in her late teens, performing in a church choir and being a cheerleader in high school.
 After graduation, she worked as a hairstylist and nail technician before pursuing a career in hip-hop and releasing music online.
 On March 11, 2019, Enchanting was featured on Boogotti Kasino's single "Monday", which serves as her debut single.
 The song earned her recognition, which led to her signing a recording deal with Gucci Mane's 1017 Records, in 2020, and subsequently released several singles and projects, including "No Luv" (2020) and Luv Scarred (2023).
 On February 24, 2023, she released the single "Tell Me Why" featuring Layton Greene, and was featured on Raedio's song "He Can't Reach" alongside Maiya the Don in October.

+In 2024, Larry left 1017 to sign with Change the Game Music and Virgin Music Group.
+Her only single under the label, "Rich Money", was posthumously released on June 28, 2024.